jboss-developer/jboss-eap-quickstarts/ejb-security-propagation/README.md

         </subsystem>

-Add the datasource SecurityPropagationDS to the full and full-2 profiles.
+Add the datasource SecurityPropagationDS to the full and full-ha profiles.
 It is used in the security module to authenticates the user stored in the H2 database.

     <datasource jta="false" jndi-name="java:jboss/datasources/SecurityPropagationDS" pool-name="SecurityPropagationDS" enabled="true" use-ccm="false">